-Landscape Design and management will seek the minimum level of energy use and to re-use resources.
+Landscape design and management will seek the minimum level of energy 3.18.8 Ecology use and to re-use resources.
 In particular:

-- Trees will be grown on locally, using locally indigenous materials. - Mulches and soils will be created using recycled materials from trees to be removed, appropriately composted on site for a minimum of two years. - Planting will be indigenous and low maintenance. - Care will be taken not to use inappropriate or unnecessary chemicals.
+- Trees will be grown on locally, using locally indigenous materials. - Mulches and soils will be created using recycled materials from trees to be removed, appropriately composted on site for a minimum of - · Planting will be indigenous and low maintenance. - Care will be taken not to use inappropriate or unnecessary chemicals.

-Base Management Plan
+3.18.5 Base Management Plan